 The distinctive sail-shaped Burj Al Arab is the city’s emblem and houses the so-called world’s only seven-star hotel.
-It sits next to the sprawling Madinat Jumeirah complex, an atmospheric take on an old Arabian city with high-end hotels, restaurants, bars, shops and Venetian-style waterways that offer top views of the iconic hotel.
+It sits next to the sprawling Madinat Jumeirah complex, an atmospheric take on a Middle Eastern city of old albeit with high-end hotels, restaurants, bars, shops and Venetian-style waterways that offer top views of the iconic hotel.

 Whatever your age, Dubai’s water parks should be on your itinerary.
 The two most popular – and rightly so – are Wild Wadi, located in front of the Burj Al Arab, and Aquaventure, found in the Atlantis resort at the end of Palm Jumeirah.
-They boast adrenaline-pumping slides, lazy river rapids and brilliant kids’ areas, while Legoland Water Park at Dubai Parks & Resorts is designed especially for 2 to 12 year olds.
+They boast adrenaline-pumping slides, lazy river rapids and brilliant kids’ areas, while Legoland Water Park at Dubai Parks & Resorts is designed especially for 2 year olds to preteens.

-Cross Dubai Creek on traditional water taxis, called abras © Andrew Mongomery / LP Traveller Magazine
+Cross Dubai Creek on an abra, a traditional water taxi © Andrew Montgomery / Lonely Planet

 Grab lunch with a view of iconic sights like the Burj Al Arab © Gimas / Shutterstock

 Where to eat

 Dubai has an incredibly diverse and multicultural dining scene, ranging from fine-dining restaurants from the likes of Yannick Alléno and Heinz Beck to hole-in-the-wall shawarma joints.
 For the inside track on the city’s melting pot of cuisines, take a walking tour of old Dubai with Frying Pan Adventures, which offers fantastic foodie itineraries year-round.